Professor Brenda Hosington

 - March, 2019.
 Renaissance Society of America Annual Congress, Toronto.
 'War and Peace: Rachel Jevon's Latin and English Restoration Odes and the Matter of Self-Translation'.

 - March, 2018.
-Renaissance Society of America Annual Congress.
-'Richard Verstegan, Translation, and Print: Visualising a Recusant Network'.
+Renaissance Society of America Annual Conference, New Orleans.
+“Richard Verstegan, Translation, and Print: Visualising a Recusant Network”.

 - Canadian Society for Renaissance Studies/Société d'études de la Renaissance Lifetime Achievement Award 2014